fenhl/srcomapi-rs/README.md

-# srcomapi-rs
-A Rust client for the speedrun.com REST API
+This is a Rust client for the [speedrun.com REST API](https://github.com/speedruncomorg/api).